handpipe/handpipe.js/README.md

 ## Template syntax

 Template syntax is a subset of handlebars.
-A really small subset currently.

 ### Variable output